-This Section describes minimum necessary standards and criteria for streetscape, rights-of-way (ROW) and tract land uses.
+This section describes minimum necessary performance standards and criteria for streetscapes, rights-of-way, and tract land uses.
 Unless specifically called out in this section, the general performance standards and criteria in Section 4 shall apply.

 8.1.1 APPLICABLE USES